In this post, we shall learn how you can add new rows or columns to a table and how you can delete existing rows or columns from a table.

 You will find that there is a resize handle at the bottom right corner of the cell.

 Move your mouse over that handle, your mouse pointer will turn into a diagonal line with two arrow heads.
-Click on the handle and drag down to add new rows and columns.
+Click on the handle and drag it down to add new rows and columns.

 There is another nifty little way you can add new rows in a table.
 We have discussed it earlier.
 10 points if you can guess it without reading further.